FFMS/ffms2/doc/ffms2-api.md

   TAudioNameCallback ANC, void *ANCPrivate, int ErrorHandling, TIndexCallback IC, void *ICPrivate, FFMS_ErrorInfo *ErrorInfo);
 ```
-Does the exact same thing as `FFMS_MakeIndex`, but takes an indexer object instead of a source filename.
+Does the exact same thing as [FFMS_MakeIndex][MakeIndex], but takes an indexer object instead of a source filename.
-Return values and arguments are identical to `FFMS_MakeIndex`; see that function for details.
+Return values and arguments are identical to [FFMS_MakeIndex][MakeIndex]; see that function for details.
 See the Indexing and You section for more details about indexing.
-Note that calling this function destroys the `FFMS_Indexer` object and frees the memory allocated by `FFMS_CreateIndexer` (even if indexing fails for any reason).
+Note that calling this function destroys the `FFMS_Indexer` object and frees the memory allocated by [FFMS_CreateIndexer][CreateIndexer] (even if indexing fails for any reason).

 ### FFMS_CancelIndexing - destroys the given indexer object
 [CancelIndexing]: #ffms_cancelindexing---destroys-the-given-indexer-object
 ```c++
 void FFMS_CancelIndexing(FFMS_Indexer *Indexer);
 ```
-Destroys the given `FFMS_Indexer` object and frees the memory allocated by `FFMS_CreateIndexer`.
+Destroys the given `FFMS_Indexer` object and frees the memory allocated by [FFMS_CreateIndexer][CreateIndexer].

 ### FFMS_ReadIndex - reads an index file from disk
 [ReadIndex]: #ffms_readindex---reads-an-index-file-from-disk